Bimasakti1024/Midorix/README.md

 >.proman init
 >```

-Now your project should be initialized, after that, you can build the project, to build, run `proman build`.
+Now your project should be initialized, after that, you can build the project, to build, run `proman build MODE TARGET`.

-Full build flow (assuming the final output file name is `HelloWorld`):
+The mode is used to configures your project build, use `debug` mode for easier debugging and `release` mode for optimized builds.
+The mode is customizable and you can add your own mode.

+The target is the build target (what do you want to build), if the target is empty Midorix will combine all build target automatically, but if not, it will just build the target you selected.

+With that configuration, if you want to build `HelloRust` in debug mode you can execute:

+>```
+>.proman build debug HelloRust
+>```

+Or if you want to build all targets:

 > ```
+> .proman build debug

+Full release build flow (assuming the final output file name is `HelloC` and the mode is release):

+> ```
 > .proman init
-> .proman build
+> .proman build release HelloC
-> ./HelloWorld
+> ./HelloC
 > ```

-Even if the prefix is a dot, it won't have conflict with the built-in commands, **as long there is no name conflict**.
+Dot-prefixed commands do not conflict with built-in commands unless the name overlap.

 Currently `proman` is in  minimal state but already offers a flexible feature set, You can extend it via custom rules: